In my bachelor's thesis I put a focus on design with social impact in the context of smart cities.

 When researching current efforts on this topic I found the field highly occupied by big companies rather than creative minds and bottom-up initiatives.
 This leads to constructions where cities which ask big companies for help with their smart city plans get finalized solution together with the potential problems in response.
 This often comes with a huge price-tag and not much room for user centred design or even innovation.

-On the other hand there are plenty of creative people who try to find technological solutions for problems they are actually affected by in their everyday life.
+On the other hand, there are plenty of creative people who try to find technological solutions for problems they are actually affected by in their everyday life.
 Developers, Engineers or just regular citizens who spend their free time tinkering for a better daily life.
 Often this leads to solution-oriented, innovative ideas but they mostly fail to reach a greater audience.
 In this way a lot of potential creativity and innovation gets lost while predictable ideas which seem to be successful in terms of monetization tend to succeed.

 With Project Kanju I wanted to bring together creative minds and makers with the ordinary citizens.
 I wanted to enable every citizen to participate in the technological development of his living environment rather than letting huge companies decide.

-To achieve this the first challenge is to interest people for smart city projects and show them the potentials lying in digitisation.
+To achieve this the first challenge is to interest people for smart city projects and show them the potentials lying in digitization.
 Currently smart city efforts often seemed to be way to abstract so that citizens can barely relate to them.

 The idea behind Project Kanju is that people are more interested in a project when getting addressed in a situation where they could actually benefit from it.
-For example most people wouldn’t say that they are interested in smart traffic tracking systems.
+For example, most people wouldn’t say that they are interested in smart traffic tracking systems.
 But what if they are told how to avoid getting stuck in traffic while they are standing in a traffic jam?
 Surely the potential to catch their interest would be much higher.

 Project Kanju aims to reach people by providing recommendations based on their current context.
 It is integrated seamlessly into people's daily life to track suitable situations without assaulting their privacy.
-Additionally several communication methods help to avoid the impression of an advertising but try to create the feeling of receiving a useful hint by a friend.
+Additionally, several communication methods help to avoid the impression of an advertising but try to create the feeling of receiving a useful hint by a friend.

 Furthermore research has shown that people care much more about a thing when they got a sense of creating it themselves.
 Project Kanju aims to generate this commitment for the development of a city by letting citizens become more than just passive consumers of useful tech-recommendations but creators.